uog-rcaas/hpc-workshop/PRACTICAL.md

 You can run this job as many times as you want by just using the sbatch command.
 Like this you have access to the power of the HPC compute nodes, without ever having to log into one yourself.

+## Parallel Job
 You can also use the HPC to run parallel jobs.
-For this you’ll need a program, that I capable to do this.
+For this you’ll need a program, that is capable to do this.
 In our example, we are running a simple MPI program, that just reports back where it ran.

 You can copy the example script form the workshop materials.
 Have a look at the script and note, that we set it to run over 2 nodes, with 4 tasks each: